 |Will and Luke cannot WAIT for sis to be born.|

 At my last ultrasound the tech noticed the chambers of her heart looked uneven.
 She called the doctor in and he was concerned too.
 By some miracle, there was a pediatric cardiologist in the office that day.
 They set up an appointment for a few hours later so he could take a look.
 My mom was with me and we went and had a fattening pizza lunch then shopped at Goodwill to pass the time.
-Jesse met us at the appointment, and I'm glad he did.
+Jesse met us at the appointment, and I'm so glad he did.
 The cardiologist had some news for us.
 There is a vessel in the heart called the ductus which stays open while the baby is in utero and then it closes once the baby is born.
 The ductus in our daughter's heart already had closed and he said she needed to come out the next day.
+They called it a "PDA".
 I was 38 weeks pregnant.
 We rushed home to pack our bags and couldn't believe we were about to meet our daughter!